haowern98/readme/README.md

 <ins>Overview</ins>

-This workflow processes incoming leave request emails, routing them to the appropriate child flows for creation, alteration, or cancellation based on the subject content.
+This flow processes incoming leave request emails, routing them to the appropriate child flows for creation, alteration, or cancellation based on the subject content.

 <ins>Implementation</ins>

-This entire workflow features a parent email parsing flow that processes incoming emails and routes them to specific child flows: `Child Flow - Leave Creation`, `Child Flow - Leave Alteration`, and `Child Flow - Leave Cancellation`, depending on the content of the email.
+This flow is the parent flow that processes incoming emails and routes them to specific child flows: `Child Flow - Leave Creation`, `Child Flow - Leave Alteration`, and `Child Flow - Leave Cancellation`, depending on the content of the email.

 The routing is facilitated by a `switch` operator, which directs the flow to one of the three distinct flows, each designed to handle different types of requests.